Contributing expert: Irina Lemeshevskaya

 I’d recommend testing the animation in several ways to make sure the result is the same everywhere.

-Adjusting Color Spaces in After Effects and Figma
+Adjust Color Spaces in After Effects and Figma

 You may notice differences in colors between the illustration/animation in After Effects and Figma.
 To minimize these differences, you need to set Figma and After Effects to sRGB.
 However, in my experience, minor color variations still persisted.